-If you're planning to escape winter's wrath this year by heading south for a month or two, or maybe even more, then you'll want to consider the following tips before leaving:
+If you plan to escape winter's wrath by heading south for a month or two, or maybe even more, there are many things you'll want to consider doing now before it's too late.

 - A few months prior to leaving make appointments for a checkup with you doctor, dentist and eye doctor (if you wear glasses or contacts).